Cara Lundy couldn’t believe she let her sister Robyn talk her into going on a hike with her and her friends.

 Eagle continued to watch her because she held his attention, pulled the string to his very soul it seemed.
 Maybe it was her scent, the sweet scent of honeysuckle.
 Maybe it was her looks.
 Her long dark blonde hair, and pale skin.
 Whatever it was, it kept him from flying away.

-The girl eventually gave a low groan and the eagle stood watching as her eyes flickered open.
+The girl eventually gave a low groan and the eagle stood watching over her as her eyes flickered open.

-He stood stalk still as her gaze moved toward him.
+He stood there, stock still as her gaze moved toward him.

 “I must have hit my head really hard because I’d swear there’s a golden eagle standing in front of me,” she whispered.